Xavier Gold Rush and Gold Nuggets: Xavier Stadium

-Xavier Stadium is a former stadium that included the XU football field and also a track.
-It was the former home of the Xavier football team and track and field team.
+After purchasing the new land for Xavier University, and prior to the construction of the Administration Building, the site served as the original field for Xavier's athletic teams.
+Xavier Stadium is the former stadium that included the XULA football field, encircled by an N.A.A.U. quarter-mile oval track.
+It served as the home field for both the Xavier football and track and field teams.
 The stadium was located at the corner of Washington Street and Pine Street in New Orleans.
+The field was officially dedicated with the Xavier football team playing Wiley College, on October 4th, 1930, losing 43-0.

 Non-varsity athletic facilities

 Fitness Center

 On June 24, 2015, the university opened its Fitness Center.
 The $3.6 million facility is built between the Living Learning Center and St. Martin de Porres Hall, Xavier's two largest student residences on the site of the former B. Samuels building, which was bought and demolished.
 The first floor of the two-story facility offers an NCAA/NAIA regulation-sized basketball court, an office, a lounge area and an area with free weights and weight machines.
-The second floor consists of a three-lane walking/running track, a cardio room, spin studio and other multifunctional studios.
+The second floor consists of a three-lane walking/running track, a cardio room, spin studio and other multi-functional studios.
 Exercise machines will be available throughout the facility.
 The basketball court will be mostly used for intramural events such as basketball and volleyball, large exercise classes, fitness activities, yoga, dance and Zumba classes.
 The court can be divided with a retractable curtain to offer multiple activities simultaneously.
 This is the fourth XU athletics facility to open in three years.